mikehans/FE-meetup-flexbox/talk/pres.md

 # Intro to flexbox

 # What is flexbox for?
-* Layout
+* It is a layout tool
-	* Laying out content along a single axis
+	* Along a single axis
-	* you choose
 		* horizontally, or
 		* vertically